 Her baby teeth were gone when we took her.
-And so far she has never had a period and her chest is flat as a washboard."
-Just the of a ment bock blem . ment chest her broke bruse bruse Bride shot up.
+And so far she has never had a period and her chest is flat as a skateboard."
+Bride shot up.
+Just the mention of a flat chest yanked her back to her problem.
 Had her ankle not prohibited it she would have run, rocketed away from the scary suspicion that she was changing into a little girl.
-A day later Bride calmed down a little.
-Since no one noticed the changes in her body, how flat the t shirt hung on her chest, they could be hallucinations.
-Usually the sound of Evelyn's weaving soothed her, but today the click, knock, click, knock of the shuttle was annoying.
+One night and a day later Bride had calmed down a little.
+Since no one noticed the changes in her body, how flat the tee shirt hung on her chest, the un-pierced ear lobes.
+Only she knew about un-shaved but absent armpit and pubic hair.
+So all of this might be hallucinations like the vivid dreams she was having when she managed to fall asleep.
+Or were they?
+Twice at night she woke to find Rain standing over her or squatting nearby-not threatening just staring.
+But when she spoke to the girl, she seemed to disappear.
+Usually the sound of Evelyn's weaving at the loom soothed her, but today the click, knock, click, knock of the shuttle and pedal was disturbing.
 She went to the door and called, "Rain, Rain."
 The girl was lying in the grass watching a trail of ants going about their civilized business.
 "What?"
 Rain looked up.